amythical/aws/cloudfront/cloudfront-public-access-private-s3-bucket.md

 # Implementation Details
 ## The S3 Bucket
-- Create a bucket in S3, block all public access
+- Create a bucket in S3, called 'public-assets' block all public access
 - Upload an image to the bucket say image.png
 - From the buckets Objects Tab -> image.png, copy the Object url
 - If you paste it in your browser you should get a